-Many theories have been offered to explain large-scale flocking and roosting behaviour in birds.
-Ideas include:
+Many theories have been put forward to explain large-scale flocking and roosting behaviour in birds.
+But from an evolutionary point of view, all the theories have clear drawbacks.

 • Heat conservation - but in many roosts the birds maintain a significant distance from each other, allowing most of the accrued heat to radiate away.

 • Protection in numbers - but many roosts are extremely noisy, which would attract the attention of predators.
-Many species also perform elaborate mass-flight displays - also drawing attention to their presence.
+Many species also perform elaborate mass-flight displays, drawing attention to their presence.

 “[…] there must be occasions when, perhaps for long periods, all the members of the population are perfectly capable of finding their food unaided, yet they converge regularly upon the roost, colony, or other information-centre.”